Salem Parkway (North Carolina): Salem Parkway

 NCDOT had also decided that once construction was completed, that I-40 Business would be decommissioned and a new name would be given to the freeway alongside the existing US 421 designation.
 The rationale was the continued confusion locals and travelers have between I-40 and I-40 Business.
 In November 2015, the residents of Winston-Salem metro area were allowed to submit a nomination for a new name, with a January 30, 2016, deadline.
 A selection committee, which included appointments from Winston-Salem and Kernersville, whittled the list to just four for another public vote.
 The eventual four finalist names were: Golden Leaf Parkway, alluding to the region's tobacco-growing and processing heritage; Innovation Highway, showing the high-tech aspirations of the area; Piedmont Corridor, identifying geographic location in a highly developed part of the state, and Salem Parkway, which refers to the Moravian settlement founded in 1766.
 On October 21, 2016, Governor Pat McCrory announced, at the project's ground breaking event, the new name of the freeway as the Salem Parkway; which was the overwhelming favorite, receiving 53% of the vote.
-This name change took place when the highway reopened on February 2, 2020, though new signs will show the Salem Parkway name once they are installed.
+This name change took place when the highway reopened on February 2, 2020, though new signs would show the Salem Parkway name once installed, with new signage outside of the project area having had been changed in late December 2019.

 Downtown reconstruction

 First phase of construction was focused on and around Peters Creek Parkway (NC 150), which included lowering the freeway to establish a minimum vertical clearance of 17 ft at the new Fourth Street two-lane bridge and 17.5 ft at the new seven-lane Peters Creek Parkway bridge.
 After two years of intermittent closures, the new Peters Creek Parkway bridge was opened on November 12, 2018.
 On November 17, the second phase began with the complete shutdown of Business 40 between Peters Creek Parkway and John Gold Memorial Expressway (US 52/US 311/NC 8); three alternate routes were set up through the downtown area for locals while travelers are encouraged to remain on mainline I-40.

 During construction, Business 40 was lowered to establish a minimum vertical clearance of 17 ft for the new Marshall, Cherry, Main and Church Street bridges; Spruce Street bridge was removed and Liberty Street changed from an underpass to an overpass as a result.
-The Broad Street interchange was permanently closed and removed, the Cherry Street interchange will be modified with Marshall Street, and the Main Street interchange was modified to have only a southbound on-ramp and a northbound off-ramp.
-Two pedestrian bridges will also be completed, one of which will replace Green Street Bridge, and a Strollway Bridge adjacent to Liberty Street.
+The Broad Street interchange was permanently closed and removed, the Cherry Street interchange would had been modified with Marshall Street, and the Main Street interchange was modified to have only a southbound on-ramp and a northbound off-ramp.
+Two pedestrian bridges would also be completed, one of which would replace Green Street Bridge, and a Strollway Bridge adjacent to Liberty Street.

 On August 30, 2019, the section east of Main Street was opened.
 Reconstruction of the downtown segment was completed February 2, 2020.
+The name change went into effect on the day the parkway reopened.

 Exit list

-Exit numbers were renumbered to reflect U.S. 421's milemarkers.
+Exit numbers follow US 421 mileage.